Looking for a getaway from the city and the perfect day trip from Barcelona?

 How to get there

-The city can also be reached by Renfe train from Barcelona so you don’t have to drive.
-There are trains almost every hour from Sants Station.
+The city can also be reached by Renfe high-speed trains which take less than 40min to get there.
+Trains depart almost every hour from Sants Station.
 Timetables can be found here.
-If you are driving yourself and want to add some nature, try to squeeze in some wine visits in the Emporda Wine region.
+If you are driving yourself and want to add some nature, try to squeeze in some wine visits in the Emporda Wine region or Costa Brava.